RomainDeleat-besson/CBCT_seg/README.md

 #### Training  model

 The neural network choosen is a U-Net architecture.
 The loss function is the *BinaryCrossentropy*.
-The metrics monitered during the training were the *Recall, Precision and AUC* metrics.
+The metrics monitered during the training were the *Recall* and *Precision* metrics.

 ```
 python3 src/py/training_seg.py --help